Facepunch/garrysmod-issues/README.md

 Help and Support
 ---
 This is not the place for help and support.
-You can ask for help from the community well as discuss game updates on the official [Discord server](https://discord.gg/gmod) (Please use appropriate channels - `#lua` for modding help and `#gameplay-help` for everything else).
+You can ask for help from the community well as discuss game updates on the official [Discord server](https://discord.gg/gmod) (Please use appropriate channels - `#lua-help` for modding help and `#game-issues-help` for everything else).

 You can also contact [Facepunch Support](https://support.facepunchstudios.com/) for technical support with the game (not modding help).